Listed below are explanations of VCU Division of Administration major projects.

 VCU’s 41,000-square-foot Institute for Contemporary Art will be an incubator for interdisciplinary experimentation for the entire university while simultaneously providing opportunities for collaboration both locally and internationally.
 The building, which was designed by one of the world’s most important living architects, Steven Holl, is expected to be about 32,000-square-feet, will feature approximately 8,000-square-feet of gallery space, an outdoor installation space, a 210-seat auditorium with tiered seating, classrooms, a gift shop, a cafe with a catering kitchen and an entry hall suitable for exhibitions, installations and social events.

 Virginia Treatment Center for Children Replacement Facility

 A new, 119,000 square foot, 32-bed behavioral health for children and adolescents, designed to expand to 48 beds, this two-story facility will relate to adjacent architecture.
-Work is estimated to be completed in September 2017.
+Grand opening in November 2017.